-2.3 Site characteristics and neighbourhood
+2.3 Site characteristics and neighborhood

 During the site assessment the entire piece of land was found idle.
 The site was seen to have limited vegetation cover including grass.
-No development was seen within the site.
-There are very few neighbours.
-The immediate neighbour is a factory for the concrete poles which is under construction.
-The other neighbours are residential houses and the nearest is about 650 meters to the north of the site.
+The site had a temporary fence, site house and a few building materials.
+There are very few neighbors.
+The immediate neighboring lands are all vacant covered with vegetation.
+The other neighbors are residential houses and the nearest is about 300 meters to the north of the site.
 This is a sparsely populated area and most of the land has been left idol.